authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

   a.
 Confirm authenticity of the message using [DMARC] and whatever other authentication mechanisms they wish to apply.

   b.
-Check for a corresponding BIMI record, obtaining references to the indicator media and optional substantiation of indicator ownership rights
+Check for a corresponding BIMI record, obtaining references to the Indicator media and optional substantiation of Indicator ownership rights

   c.
-If both the message is authentic and the logo is deemed acceptable, the receiver adds a header to the message which can be used by the MUA to obtain the Domain Owner's preferred brand indicator.
+If both the message is authentic and the Indicator is deemed acceptable, the receiver adds a header to the message which can be used by the MUA to obtain the Domain Owner's preferred Brand Indicator.

-4. MUA: retrieves and displays the brand indicator as appropriate based on its policy and user interface.
+4. MUA: retrieves and displays the Brand Indicator as appropriate based on its policy and user interface.

 The purpose of this structure is to reduce operational complexity at each step.
-It is also to consolidate validation and indicator selection operations into the MTA, so that Domain Owners need only publish a few simple records and MUAs only need simple display logic.
+It is also to consolidate validation and Indicator selection operations into the MTA, so that Domain Owners need only publish a few simple records and MUAs only need simple display logic.

 It is expected that MBPs implementing BIMI will do so in both their MTAs and MUAs.